Admission Updates

 • ITI — 1-2 year trade-specific training for quick employment

 Each path is valid.
 There's no hierarchy — only fit.
-Explore all options on our comprehensive streams page.
+If you need the main comparison page, see our comprehensive after 10th guide and streams page.

 Step 2: Discover What Actually Interests You